silverailscolo/ejb/_pages/en-us/house-smart.md

 <h3 id="fan">Smart Fan</h3>

-<p>In an energy efficient house air exchange must be managed, and excessive ventilation would lead to either too hot or too cold rooms.
+<p>In an energy efficient house, air exchange must be managed.
+Excessive ventilation would lead to either too hot or too cold rooms.
 Relying only on natural ventilation proved not to fuction, either for lack of pressure/wind or excessive noise from traffic waking us up at night.<br>

 Using the CO<sub>2</sub> sensor already in place to drive the fan speed, I programmed a small ESP32 Atom Lite controller to extract just the required amount of air from our bedroom, using a variable speed fan mounted outside the room.</p>